angeloskath/supervised-lda/README.md

 LDA++
 =====

-**LDA++** was developed to allow quick experimentation with variational inference methods for Latend Dirichlet Allocation based models.
+LDA++ was developed to allow quick experimentation with variational inference methods for Latent Dirichlet Allocation based models.

 The project is designed in two separate parts.
 A library that allows the implementation of new variational inference methods for models based on LDA and